bplmaps/lmec-main-site/content/education/k12/_index.md

 backgroundImage: "/uploads/eliot5.jpg"
 cardImage: images/page-header-backgrounds/education-programs.jpg
-description: Our K-12 programs reach thousands of students each year, and we offer resources and training for teachers around the world.
+description: Our K-12 programs reach thousands of students each year, and we offer resources and training for teachers around the world
 weight: "1"
 quicklinks:
 - text: Book a remote visit for my class with Map Center educators